The best 144Hz gaming monitors may not be the top-tier choice they once were, but they’re far from obsolete.

 Quick List: Best 144Hz Gaming Monitors

-- Dell G3223Q - Best 144Hz gaming monitor overall
+- Best 144Hz gaming monitor overall - Dell G3223Q

-- Pixio PX257 Prime - Best budget 144Hz gaming monitor
+- Best budget 144Hz gaming monitor - Pixio PX257 Prime

-- LG UltraGear 27GL83A-B - Best mid-range 144Hz gaming monitor
+- Best mid-range 144Hz gaming monitor - LG UltraGear 27GL83A-B

-- Dell S3422DWG - Best curved 144Hz gaming monitor
+- Best curved 144Hz gaming monitor - Dell S3422DWG

-- ASUS TUF Gaming VG28UQL1A - Best 4K 144Hz gaming monitor
+- Best 4K 144Hz gaming monitor - ASUS TUF Gaming VG28UQL1A

-The Dell G3223Q stands out as one of the best 144Hz gaming monitors thanks to its near-perfect blend of high resolution, smooth refresh rate, and top-tier color accuracy.
+The Dell G3223Q stands out as one of the best 144Hz gaming monitors, thanks to its near-perfect blend of high resolution, smooth refresh rate, and top-tier color accuracy.

 Why we chose the Pixio PX257 PrimeConsidering its price, the Pixio PX257 Prime is easily one of the best budget 144Hz gaming monitors, costing under $100 at the time of writing.

-Ultimately, if you're looking for a budget-friendly 144Hz gaming monitor that delivers strong performance without breaking the bank, the Pixio PX257 Prime is a fantastic deal.
+Ultimately, if you're looking for a budget-friendly 144Hz gaming monitor that delivers strong performance without breaking the bank, the PX257 Prime is a fantastic deal.

 Why we chose the LG UltraGear 27GL83A-BMoving up in price a little, the LG UltraGear 27GL83A-B stands out as a top-tier choice within the mid-range bracket.